GetDutchie/brick/docs/graphql/models.md

 class User extends OfflineFirstModel {}
 ```

-?> Only headers need to be supplied; nodes can be supplied but they will be ignored.
-Nodes are autopopulated by the model fields that aren't ignored by the GraphQL provider.
+?> Only headers need to be supplied; nodes can be supplied to override default behavior of fetching all fields requested by the model.
+To use autopopulated nodes provided by the model (with respect to `@Graphql` configuration), use an empty node selection (e.g. `deleteUser(vars: $vars) {}`).

 | Name | Description |
 |---|---|